ravijainpro/ulogx/_posts/2020-05-09-Every-Organization-needs-security-program.md

 Unlike traditional penetration testing services that generate a culture of fear and meeting compliance requirements, bug bounties are about creating a culture of openness, transparency, and responsibility.
 Even if your company doesn't offer bug bounties, you need to establish a vulnerability disclosure policy as soon as possible.

+## Walking through the process?

+* Setting up Program & Policy.
+* Triage Bug reports.
+* Fixing the bugs.

+Spending little time and resources on these programs can help you save from tremendous future hassles and breaches.

+***

+**As an announcement, We at [Chillitray Technologies](https://chillitray.com) are setting up complete Responsible Disclosure program for any Organization for FREE of cost until Corona virus remains a threat on humanity.
+You can take a look at example [RVDP Program setup](https://rvdp.chillitray.com) here.
+Additionally, any donations you make for our work, would be fully donated to Poor Families of blue collared workers from NGO who have been badly hit by the pandemic, as a Noble Cause.**

+For additional information you can drop an email to: [contact@chillitray.com](mailto:contact@chillitray.com) and we'd get back.

+Thanks for reading. :)